Last Updated on 31st August 2022 by max2021

 Asbestos was used in many common building materials such as Artex because it was strong, flexible, it was fire resistant, a great insulator and was also a cheaper alternative to wood.

-Well, the asbestos is only harmful when in a powder form, for example if the textured ceiling is being sanded.
+Well, the asbestos from the popcorn ceiling is only harmful when in a powder form, for example if the textured ceiling is being sanded.

 Providing it is left alone and undamaged it will pose no risk to health.

 So you won’t be able to drill into a ceiling that contains asbestos or hammer nails into it, but you can paint over it or encapsulate it.